 But we struggled to identify financial sustainability to fund activities for our veterans.
 In 2017 we began to brainstorm ideas.

 One of our friends, a post-9/11 veteran, had an idea for us that he already implemented in Colorado–a social enterprise called vermicomposting.
 It involves using food waste, which is converted through the worms’ specialized digestive system into a nutrient-rich fertilizer called vermicompost, or worm castings.
 This soil amendment nourishes and preserves our soil, already damaged and depleted due to the widespread use of synthetic fertilizers.
 In addition to the considerable environmental benefits, manufacturing and selling our product will provide the ideal employment milieu for our veterans.

 In November 2017, we started a test phase using worms and a small bin.
 We collected more than 2 tons of food waste and harvested more than 1 ton of this soil amendment.

 In 2018, we also started raising funds for equipment, including worm digester (continuous flow-through vermicompostings system), polytunnel, mixer, a flatbed truck and a tractor.
-We have already raised three-fourths of cash funding!
+We have already raised $100,000 for planning expenses and startup equipment!
 It was exciting and satisfying to work with the funders, our community, businesses, and our local government.

 Honored to be a recipient of the BUSTER RONDEAU AWARD to honor the memory of a long standing Tribal Board Member and founding member of the Cow Creek Umpqua Indian Foundation on January 9, 2019 at Seven Feathers in Canyonville, Oregon.
 Buster Rondeau was a WWII veteran.
 The grant award from the Cow Creek Umpqua Indian Foundation was to purchase the blueprints for the worm digester.